2008 United States House of Representatives elections in New York: District 11

+Incumbent Yvette Clarke was originally elected in 2006 and ran for re-election.
+She was easily re-elected in this heavily Democratic district.

+Predictions

 District 12

+Incumbent Nydia Velazquez was re-elected in a landslide over Republican Allan Romaguera.

+Predictions

 District 13

 Republican incumbent Vito Fossella announced his retirement on May 20, 2008, leaving this an open seat.
 Democratic City Councilman Michael McMahon, endorsed by the Staten Island Democratic Party won the primary against Steve Harrison, who lost to Fossella in 2006.
 Republican Robert Straniere defeated Dr. Jamshad Wyne in the Republican primary.
 CQ Politics forecasted the race as 'Democrat Favored'.
 McMahon defeated Straniere in the general election.